frazakram/try3/start2.md

 ```
 ## **Evaluation**
 Evaluating the performance of your AI agent is crucial to ensuring that it operates effectively and meets the desired goals.
 AgentNeo provides built-in evaluation tools that enable you to assess various aspects of your agent’s performance systematically.
-Key Aspects of Performance Evaluation
+**Key Aspects of Performance Evaluation**
-1. Metric Tracking:

-- AgentNeo allows you to define and track specific performance metrics.
-These metrics can include accuracy, response time, error rates, and other relevant criteria that reflect how well your agent is performing its tasks.
-- You can run evaluations on individual metrics or a comprehensive set of metrics to get a holistic view of your agent's performance.
+- Metric Tracking: AgentNeo enables you to define and track performance metrics such as accuracy, response time, and error rates.
+You can evaluate individual metrics or use a comprehensive set for a holistic view of your agent's performance.
-2. Execution of Evaluations:

-- By creating an Execution instance and passing the necessary parameters, you can initiate the evaluation process for your AI agent.
-- The execution object enables you to run specific metrics and retrieve their results, allowing for detailed analysis.
+- Execution of Evaluations: By creating an Execution instance, you can initiate the evaluation process for your AI agent.
+This allows you to run specific metrics and retrieve results for detailed analysis.